Honest Products

 Genetic Engineering Transparency

-PCC has been advocating for genetically-engineered (GE) food and ingredient transparency for two decades.
-Under the rules of the National Bioengineering Food Disclosure Standard (NBFDS), the federal law and regulations on GE labeling finalized in 2018, we will be required to label certain categories of foods.
+PCC has been advocating for transparency in genetically engineered (GE) foods and ingredients for two decades.
+Under the rules of the National Bioengineering Food Disclosure Standard (NBFDS) — the federal law and regulations on GE labeling that were finalized in 2018 — we are required to label only certain categories of foods.

-While we are disappointed with the NBFDS and will continue to advocate for a stronger GE labeling framework, we plan to provide the greatest transparency possible under the federal law and will also encourage our vendors to do likewise in labeling their products.
+While we are disappointed with the NBFDS and continue to advocate for stronger GE labeling, we are committed to providing the greatest transparency possible under the federal law and also encourage our vendors to do likewise in labeling their products.

-Mandatory compliance with the NBFDS is required by January 1, 2022.
-PCC will focus on compliance, clear communication, and exploring how we can provide the most transparency to our shoppers.
+As of January 1, 2022, mandatory compliance with the NBFDS is required.
+In light of this, PCC is focused on compliance, clear communication and exploring ways in which we can provide the utmost transparency to our shoppers.

 PCC GE Ingredient and Labeling Standard >